JuliaReach/LazySets.jl/docs/src/man/lazy_intersections.md

-The idea behind the template overapproximation method is to use the property that the support function of the intersection of two convex sets is upper bounded by the max of the support function of each set.
+The idea behind the template overapproximation method is to use the property that the support function of the intersection of two convex sets is upper bounded by the min of the support function of each set.
 We can see in the following experiments that the resulting set is quite tight.

 ```@example ellipsoids